 I’m a software and web developer by profession and enjoy computers, radio and other technology as my hobbies.
 I live in Dalton, Georgia currently, but have also called Cullman and Tuscaloosa, Alabama and Cincinnati, Ohio home.

 I was originally licensed as an amateur radio operator in June 1997 at the age of 14 and earned Amateur Extra class the following April.
 Through my involvement in amateur radio I have earned certification in storm spotting and terrorist incident response.
 I’ve also had the opportunity to make a lot of great friends and acquaintances around the world.
 My ham radio interests include digital data and voice modes (Hellschreiber, RTTY, PSK31 and JT65 data modes and DMR digital voice), VOIP linking networks (EchoLink, IRLP and AllStar), HF, VHF/UHF, DXing, FM and repeaters and others.
 I am a member of the Cullman Amateur Radio Club and North Alabama Repeater Association and am “keeper of the net” for the University [of Alabama] Amateur Radio Club.

 I can’t remember a time when I wasn’t interested in some aspect of radio or another.
 AM and TV DXing and shortwave listening were a couple of my earliest interests.
-I studied Telecommunications & Film at the University of Alabama and was Operations Director of campus radio station WVUA-FM.
+I studied Telecommunications & Film and Software Engineering at the University of Alabama and was Operations Director of campus radio station WVUA-FM.
 Other than my ham radio activities, my primary interest currently is scanning and trying to figure out how the various trunked radio systems and digital modes work under the hood.